beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-If the student has been inactive for more than 5 minutes, a modal and local notification appear, advising the student to send a message.
+If the student has been inactive for more than 5 minutes, a modal and notification appear, advising the student to send a message.
 Otherwise, the chat will automatically close in one minute.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"